How long has the graduate program been running?

 What will be my terms of employment?

 The terms of employment during your placement will be those of your home department or agency.
-However, you will be expected to comply with the Parliamentary Service Values, Parliamentary Service Employment Principles and Parliamentary Service Code of Conduct.
+However, you will be expected to comply with the Parliamentary Service Values and Code of Conduct.
 If any dispute relating to your employment occurs while you are participating in the program, you will be taken to be an officer of the relevant parliamentary department and that parliamentary department's dispute resolution processes will be applied as far as possible.

 What training is available to graduates?

-Graduates will have access to parliamentary specific training during their placements.
+Graduates will have access to parliamentary specific training during their placement.